Glitch analysis and asteroseismic modelling of subgiant $\mu$ Herculis: confirming and interpreting the $\Gamma_1$ peak as the helium glitch: Stellar modelling

 where $N = 48$ is the number of observed modes used.
 The superscripts `o' and `m' refer to the observation and model, respectively.
 The model frequencies were corrected for the surface effect following the two-term prescription of \citet{ball14}.
 To mitigate the residual systematic uncertainties in the model frequencies, the last term was weighted by a factor of $1/N$ \citep[see][]{cunh21}.
-The chi-square in the case of Fit2 includes an additional term, given by:
+In the case of Fit2, $\chi^{2}$ in the expression for $\mathcal{L}$ includes an additional term, given by:

+where $\textbf{g}$ = ($\langle A_{\rm He} \rangle$, $\Delta_{\rm He}$, $\tau_{\rm He}$) is a vector containing the three helium glitch observables and \textbf{C} is its covariance matrix calculated using the GlitchPy code.
+The superscript `T' means the transpose of the column vector.
+Again, we choose to weight $\chi^{2}_{\rm g}$ by the number of observables, resulting in the factor $1/3$.
+Therefore, the total chi-square in this case is given by: